mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

 and the `percent` variable will go on the `y`.
 Click on the Run icon below to see the graph.

-First, we will create the ‘Original’ graph by using `geom = "line'`, but we want a separate line for each `poll`.
-We can create this by adding `color = poll`.
+First, we will create the ‘Original’ graph by using `group = poll` and `geom = "line'`, because this allows us to build a separate colored line for each `poll`.

 ``` r
 Brexit %>%